doghouch/doghouch/README.md

 A nonexhaustive list of my hobbies can be found below:

 - Programming
-  - I currently "main" C# and Python
+  - I currently work the most with C# and Python
-  - I've *tried* to write a kernel driver, but that didn't go well (having said that, watching the folks over at @AsahiLinux use Rust makes me want to revisit this)
+  - Mini-rant: I jigged up an IR-blaster device to control my "dumb" air conditioner, but the REST API is neither secure nor reliable.
+The stateless nature of the air conditioner's control suite makes it quite difficult to "re-sync" temperatures with the A/C itself. (essentially, you have to set the A/C's minimum or maximum temperature by sending a bunch of raise/lower commands until you know for sure that it is at your min./max. temp)

 - Drawing

 - Tinkering with hardware
-  - I still haven't had the chance to play around with my FPGA dev. board
+  - ~~I still haven't had the chance to play around with my FPGA dev. board~~ Currently exploring how much bandwidth I can push through the FPGA (as a "dumb" switch)
   - I prefer using RPI Zero boards (given their size) but I've also played around with designing a few PCBs

-- Managing my overcomplicated home network
+- Managing home network
   - It works when it works (TM)
+  - Omada SDN makes me sad
   - "don't touch anything"

 - Anime
   - I enjoy a large variety of anime, but prefer "Slice Of Life" shows

 - Studying Language
-  - I am bilingual and speak both English & French
+  - I am bilingual and speak both English & French (conversational; I have not actively spoken French in a long time)

 ---